-At the age of high technology and connecting people, we should have expected to see the medical sector to evolve in a way where the smartphone is directly connected to the hospital and provided all kind of services in the health sector.
+At the age of high technology and connecting people, we should have expected to see the medical sector evolve in a way where the smartphone is directly connected to the hospital and provided all kinds of services in the health sector.

-Today, the Quyi startup, a Chinese mobile healthcare service which was founded in May 2015 and specialized in the development of medical apps, has secured 40million USD Series B funding led by Baidu, Chinese search engine.
+Today, the Quyi startup, a Chinese mobile healthcare service that was founded in May 2015 and specialized in the development of medical apps, has secured 40million USD Series B funding led by Baidu, a Chinese search engine.
 HighLight Capital and SB China Capital have also contributed to the deal.
-Finally, 8,5 million usd has been received by the company.
+Finally, 8,5 million USD has been received by the company.

 The Quyi startup has created a telemedicine system, intitled Quyi Hospital, in order to connect doctors to patients on mobile.
-Moreover, Quyi has elaborated an other product, Quyiyuan, to provide to patients a few medical services (to schedule appointments, to make payements, to check diagnosis reports…) in order to make easier these moments for them.
+Moreover, Quyi has elaborated another product, Quyiyuan, to provide to patients a few medical services (to schedule appointments, to make payments, to check diagnosis reports…) in order to make easier these moments for them.

-The company created a comprehensive information platform, on which is constructed the Quyi’s apps.
-It allows to have a totally integration with the systems of partner hospitals.
+The company created a comprehensive information platform, on which is constructed Quyi’s apps.
+It allows having a totally integration with the systems of partner hospitals.

-Next to that, Quyi, which is planning to connect medical institution with a new product, said to expect to reach 2000 public hospitals on panel by the end of the year.
-Quyi have currently 1000 public hospital on board.
+Next to that, Quyi, which is planning to connect medical institutions with a new product, is said to expect to reach 2000 public hospitals on the panel by the end of the year.
+Quyi has currently 1000 public hospitals on board.

-Besides that, Baidu has seized the opportunity and has penetrated mobile health industry thanks to a new healthcare program.
-The Chinese Web Giant has intitled its program “Beijing Health Cloud” and, in a same time, has developed a mobile app “ Baidu Doctor”.
+Besides that, Baidu has seized the opportunity and has penetrated the mobile health industry thanks to a new healthcare program.
+The Chinese Web Giant has intitled its program “Beijing Health Cloud” and, at the same time, has developed a mobile app “ Baidu Doctor”.

 Quyi could obtain more help from Baidu, in terms of web technology and technical support.
 In this case, the startup has not finished growing.